Skip to content

 process_scenario_pf_mode

-Processes a load scenario in PF mode
+Processes a load scenario in PF mode.

 In PF mode, OPF is run first to get generator setpoints, then topology perturbations are applied.
 This can lead to constraint violations (overloads, voltage violations) since the setpoints are not re-optimized for the new topology.